Part 4 (option 2): Delivering query results globally with Cloudflare

 Go to your Cloudflare dashboard:

 Add the required CNAME (ownership verification) and A/AAAA records.
-Make sure Cloudflare proxying is disabled for now (grey cloud)!
+Make sure Cloudflare proxying is disabled for both the CNAME record, and the A/AAAA records (grey cloud)!

 Finish the setup